CalAcademy-Genomics/calacademy-genomics.github.io/resources/Buffer conversion calculator.md

 This spreadsheet is in the testing phase.

 ### Step 5 (optional): Select and print the results columns.
 You may wish to print only the last cells for bench use.
-Highlight the RECIPE section and print (File > Print, Ctrl+P, etc.).
-In the Google Sheets print menu, select **Print > Selected Cells.**
+Highlight the "Recipe" section and print (File → Print, Ctrl+P, etc.).
+In the Google Sheets print menu, select **Print → Selected Cells.**

 If you notice a problem with this worksheet, email Richard: rbaker@calacademy.org